 2. Carbon Dioxide Fire Extinguisher

-Filled with Carbon Dioxide (CO2) which a non-flammable gas under extreme pressure, this particular fire extinguisher is effective in displacing oxygen or by completely removing the oxygen element.
+Filled with Carbon Dioxide (CO2) which is a non-flammable gas under extreme pressure, this particular fire extinguisher is effective in displacing oxygen or by completely removing the oxygen element.
 Carbon Dioxide Extinguishers shoot dry pieces of ice from the horn in order to cool the fire.

-Usage: Class B and C
+Usage: Class B and C fires

 3. Dry Chemical Fire Extinguisher

 This type of fire extinguisher is highly effective in separating the fuel from the oxygen source by applying a thin layer of fire-retardant powder on the fuel, interrupting the chemical reaction.

 Foam extinguishers are ideal for creating a barrier between the liquid and the flame, preventing the vapor from being released into the air which results in fuel for the fire.
 As one of the more commonly used fire extinguishers, they are a must-have for any office building.